 We often receive questions regarding divorce.
-Our Atlanta family law attorney Matthew C. Hines decided to address common divorce FAQs.
+Our family law attorneys decided to address common divorce FAQs.
 It is quite common today to hear horror stories about the wars fought in divorce court.
 However, not all of them reach that level and many of them work out quite well for both parties.
 So what do you think makes the difference?

 There are several factors that determine how messy a divorce will be.
 One is definitely the personalities of the two parties involved.
 Another is what all is at stake and how much will both parties lean on the court and their attorneys to resolve their issues.
 Generally, the less dependent you are on the courts and attorneys, the smoother things will go in the divorce.
 That leaves the question, how can you avoid the courts and the attorneys?

 It Could be You Don’t Need a Divorce Attorney – Make Your Own Decisions

 Making your own decisions concerning your divorce saves a lot of headaches and lots of money.
 According to the law, if you can work out your own issues with your spouse regarding things like children, child support, or property, then all you need to do is involve a neutral third party to mediate things.
 This could be a much better solution in the long run.